 With the exception of the basement, the house is in pretty good shape.
 Though I have to mention that it wasn’t the house the hedge fund or we thought it was!
 It was the house next door to the one that was in the picture – they even gave us the wrong address.
 Typical.
 Do your homework!

-The 401k will spend about $10k on rehab, most of it in the basement which needs shored up and dried.
+The 401(k) property investment will cost about $10k on rehab, most of it in the basement which needs shored up and dried.
 Between the purchase price, the rehab, and lawyer/title fees, we should have just shy of $25,000 in it.

 We have three options with that property at present:

 a) I know an investor with rentals in the neighborhood.
 We discussed his paying me $30k for it.
 I’d take that deal pre-rehab.
 He wants me to rehab it and sell at that price.
 I think I will “pass”.
 Too much juice to give it up that cheaply.

 b) I could rehab it and rent it out.
 It’d probably rent for $750.
 But I do not have properties or a property manager in that area.
 I’m not very interested in dealing with a new set of contractors, property managers, attorneys, laws and so on for just one property.
 Pass.

 c) There is a huge demand for paper secured by a first mortgage on real estate – lots of people are chasing return in a “zero interest rate” environment.
 If we sell on another land contract, at $55,000 with 10% down and some decent screening, the paper should sell at face value (assuming an 8% – 9% interest rate) after seasoning for a year with complete & on-time payments.
 Selling the note after a year for $50,000 to $55,000 and reinvesting that money in a rental property in a region where I already have other rentals is very appealing to me.
 I think that’ll be the plan for me and my 401(k) investment property!